FinlayPunch/Password-Checker/README.md

 <b1>By Finlay Punch</b1><br><br>

 <b2>This is a python based application that checks user inputted passwords through the help of the <b>GooeyPie</b> library.
-It was made by me over the course of a months for my Task 2 assessment for Year 11 Software Engineering.
+It was made by me over the course of a month for my Task 2 assessment for Year 11 Software Engineering.
 </b2>

 ![image](https://github.com/FinlayPunch/Password-Checker/assets/150302225/82d8b91e-1170-4b77-aecd-e9705c0d007f)